Feekkk/php-itventory/README.md

 ## 🙏 Acknowledgments

-- University Kuala Lumpur (UniKL)
-- Razak Faculty of Technology and Informatics (RCMP)
+- UniKL Royal College of Medicine (RCMP)
 - All contributors and testers

 ---

-**Note**: This system is designed for educational purposes and internal use within the RCMP faculty.
+**Note**: This system is designed for educational purposes and internal use within the IT department (UniKL RCMP).
 Ensure proper security measures are in place before deploying to production.